 Build Your Own Snowman!

+Is there snow on the ground?
+Are there any snowmen in your neighborhood?
+Go for a walk with your child and see if you can find any.
+If you live in a place with no snow, find pictures in books, magazines, and newspapers of all the snow and snowmen and share them with your child.
 You and your child can use items you have at home to build your very own inside snowperson, a great indoor activity for a cold winter day!
-Creating your own snowperson at home is a great way to talk with your child about different shapes, sizes, and colors.
+Creating your own snowperson at home is a great way to talk with your child about different shapes, sizes, and colors

 You will need:

 - Styrofoam or paper plates or pieces of cardboard, scraps of fabric (denim, colorful etc.), something to trace circles with (cups,

 glasses etc.), glue, scissors, construction paper, old greeting cards, cotton balls